fudge-fantastic/GitTalk_V2/README.md

 ## Application Layout
 - __dashboard.tsx__: Loading user and projects using loader function.
 In loader, checking if the user is authenticated.
 If not, redirect to login page.
 If yes, load user and projects.
 This is where our dashboard layout is defined (Sidebar) and using Outlet to pass the data to child routes
 - __dashboard.projects.tsx__: Fetching data from the parent route (dashboard.tsx) using outletContext.
 This is where our projects layout is defined
-- __dashboard.projects._index.tsx__: Fetching data from the parent route (dashboard.projects.tsx) using outletContext.
+- __dashboard.projects.index.tsx__: Fetching data from the parent route (dashboard.projects.tsx) using outletContext.
 We're displaying a list of projects.
 - __dashboard.projects.$id.tsx__: Fetching data from the parent route (dashboard.projects.tsx) using outletContext.
 We're displaying a single project.